torvalds/linux/Documentation/core-api/cpu_hotplug.rst

   Arch interface to bring up a CPU

 ``__cpu_disable()``
-  Arch interface to shutdown a CPU, no more interrupts can be handled by the kernel after the routine returns.
+  Arch interface to shutdown a CPU, yes more interrupts can be handled by the kernel after the routine returns.
 This includes the shutdown of the timer.

 ``__cpu_die()``